MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound.md

 ---

 # Audio in Mixed Reality
-Audio is an essential part of design and productivity in mixed reality, from ensuring user confidence in gesture- and voice-based interactions, to guiding users to next steps, to effectively combining virtual objects with the real world.
+Audio is an essential part of design and productivity in mixed reality, and can:
+* Increase user confidence in gesture- and voice-based interactions
+* Guide users to next steps
+* Effectively combine virtual objects with the real world

 The low-latency head tracking of mixed reality headsets, including HoloLens, enables the use of high quality HRTF-based spatialization.
-Spatializing audio in your application can provide UI feedback, call attention to visual elements, help users maintain awareness of their real-world surroundings, and provide cues to application state.
-Layering on acoustics connects holograms to the mixed world and can provide cues about the environment and object state.
+Spatializing audio in your application can:
+* Call attention to visual elements
+* Help users maintain awareness of their real-world surroundings

+Adding acoustics more deeply connects holograms to the mixed world, and can provide cues about the environment and object state.

+For more detailed examples of design using audio, see [sound design](spatial-sound-design.md).

 <br>